phel-lang/phel-lang/doc/content/documentation/api.md

 ```phel
 (php-array-to-table arr)
 ```
-Converts a PHP Array to a tables
+Converts a PHP Array to a tables.

 ## `php-array?`